dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/overview.md

 ## ActiveX controls

-Although the Windows Forms infrastructure has been optimized to host Windows Forms controls, you can still use ActiveX controls.
-There's support for this task in Visual Studio.<!-- TODO For more information, see [How to: Add ActiveX Controls to Windows Forms](how-to-add-activex-controls-to-windows-forms.md).-->
+Although the Windows Forms infrastructure has been optimized to host Windows Forms controls, you can still use ActiveX controls. <!--TODO There's support for this task in Visual Studio.
+For more information, see [How to: Add ActiveX Controls to Windows Forms](how-to-add-activex-controls-to-windows-forms.md).-->

 ## Custom design experience